 Conduct an advanced search

-From these additional boxes you can enter the Memorial ID if you know it.
-You can even select whether you want all names to appear or whether they have been entered into the collection within the last 24 hours, 7 days, 30 days or 90 days.
+From these additional boxes, you can enter the Memorial ID if you know it.
+You can even select whether you want all names to appear or whether they have been entered into the collection within the last 24 hours, 7 days, 30 days, or 90 days.

-As well, you can order the results by name, birth date, death date or by cemetery.If you are new to this website I would suggest that you try the basic search first.
-You want to at least see what this
+As well, you can order the results by name, birth date, death date, or cemetery.
+If you are new to this website I would suggest that you try the basic search first.

-site has to offer and how to use it before jumping in and using all the features.
+You want to at least see what the site has to offer and how to use it before jumping in and using all the features.

 How To Contribute